rrohitsy0h0/rrohitsy0h0/README.md

 ### Hi there 👋
-I am Rohit Ranjeet Satpute, currently pursuing B.Tech in Computer Science and Engineering from IIT Kharagpur.
+Second year undergraduate pursuing B.Tech in Computer Science and Engineering from IIT Kharagpur.

-I am currently a sophomore and particularly interested in exploring the domains of Software Development, Quantitative Research and Trading.
+Interested in exploring the domains of Software Development, Quantitative Research and Trading.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/rohit-satpute-66765028a/).
 <!--